Kron4ek/Conty/README.md

 Chmod only need to be executed once (per file).
 You can now [start using Conty](#usage).

-Or you can install from [gentoo-zh overlay](https://github.com/microcai/gentoo-zh/tree/master/games-emulation/conty).

 ###  Requirements

 The only requirements are `fuse3` (or `fuse2`) and `coreutils` (or other POSIX compliant basic utilities).
 And your `/tmp` directory should allow files execution (which it does by default on most distros).

-Your Linux kernel must be at least version 4.4 and should support unprivileged user namespaces.
+Your Linux kernel must be at least version 4.4 (though 6.0 or newer is highly recommended due to the last point of [known issues](https://github.com/Kron4ek/Conty#known-issues)) and should support unprivileged user namespaces.
 On some Linux distros this feature is disabled by default and can be enabled with sysfs:

 ```
 # sysctl kernel.unprivileged_userns_clone=1